Standalone Lineage Scanner

 Next steps

 Once you generate the lineage file, it needs to be uploaded to Ataccama ONE.
+See Import Lineage.

-Removing the lineage scanner
+Upgrade the scanner

 Uninstalling the lineage scanner completely removes the scanner from the system, including scan plans, secrets, logs, and scan results.